DeepSeek V3.2 vs o3-pro

 Deep dive

-On shared benchmark coverage, Google-Proof Q&A has DeepSeek V3.2 at 84 and o3-pro at 84, with DeepSeek V3.2 ahead by 0 points.
-The largest visible gap is 0 points on Google-Proof Q&A, which matters most when that benchmark mirrors your workload.
-Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.
+On shared benchmark coverage, Google-Proof Q&A has DeepSeek V3.2 and o3-pro tied at 84.
+The visible top rows are tied, so treat the table as parity evidence until a benchmark that mirrors your workload separates the models.
+Provider routing, prompt style, and tool access can still move real application results.

 The capability footprint differs most on vision: o3-pro, multimodal input: o3-pro, reasoning mode: o3-pro, function calling: o3-pro, and tool use: o3-pro.
 Both models share structured outputs and code execution, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Choose DeepSeek V3.2 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
-Choose o3-pro when coding workflow support are more important.
+Choose o3-pro when coding workflow support and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ